2023 Solar Incentives Guide for Richland, PA - Tax Credits & Rebates

 EcoWatch's Richland, PA Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar panels — or get in touch with a local Richland solar installer — to learn about which incentives you may qualify for.
+Your best bet is to talk to someone from the company that installed your solar system – or reach out to a local Richland solar installer — to learn about which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To learn about the best solar panel installers near you, read our article on Richland's best solar panel companies.
+To find the top solar panel installation companies near you, take a look at our article on Richland's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.